 Visiting Hacksaw Ridge answered some of my questions.
 Doss was able to save so many of his comrades because the battle progressed along the length of the ridge.
 Hacksaw Ridge looks to be around one-half mile long or slightly longer.
 The Japanese were apparently dug in around the castle ruins at the western end and the Americans ascended the escarpment at the eastern end.
 The battlefield was several hundred yards deep giving Doss the ability to maintain some distance from Japanese troops and find cover for his movements.

 The cliff where Doss lowered the wounded is no more than 30′ to 40′ high.
 Lowering men by hand on a rope would have been a tough task but not as difficult as it appeared in the movie.
 I still do not know why one or two others did not go up to assist Doss at least with lowering the wounded he recovered.
 After all Doss was saving their buddies.
 Perhaps someone did and that part of the story has been lost to history.
-On the other hand, if the situation was so dangerous that no one else dared venture to the top, that makes Doss’ actions all the more extraordinary.
+On the other hand, if the situation was so dangerous that no one else even dared to venture to the top, that makes Doss’ actions all the more extraordinary.

 Before getting to Hacksaw Ridge, our first stop was Shuri Castle.
 Shuri Castle was constructed in the 15th century to serve as the seat of government of the newly formed Ryuku Kingdom.
 The Ryuku Kingdom lasted until 1879 when it was involuntarily incorporated into Japan as Okinawa prefecture.

 The Shuri Castle complex covers a large area.
 Access to much of the grounds is free.
 Admission to the main palaces costs about $7.50/adult.
 Parking in underground lots is $3.
 Parking in nearby private lots is slightly more expensive.

 The castle complex was almost totally destroyed in the fighting.
 After the war, the site was used as a university campus.
 Reconstruction of the walls and citadels began in 1992.